HuguesBlache/taxonomy/README.md

 <h1 align="center">A Mapping of Connected Vehicles Applications Requirements on Telecommunication Technologies</h1>

-Taxonomy part of Hugues Blache M.A.Sc project
+Taxonomy part of Hugues Blache M.A.Sc project with the participation of him supervisors <a href="https://www.polymtl.ca/expertises/en/sanso-brunilde">Brunilde Sanso</a> and <a href="https://www.polymtl.ca/expertises/en/saunier-nicolas">Nicolas Saunier</a>, with the help of <a href="https://www.concordia.ca/ginacody/computer-science-software-eng/faculty.html?fpid=hakim-mellah">Hakim Mellah</a> and the <a href="https://www.trafficm2modelling.com/home">M2M</a> team

 <h2 align="center">Article link</h2>